AppSignal for PHP configuration options

 Description

-This resource attribute allows you to filter out any request query parameters set in the appsignal.request.query_parameters
+This config option allows you to filter out any request query parameters set in the appsignal.request.query_parameters span attribute.

 Read more about request query parameter filtering.